Understanding Battery specifications

 o This can cause confusion, as is unclear to the end user which standard is used, especially with the use of digital conductance testers which cannot currently test to both standards.

-o Details to which specification the battery is supplied to is hidden within the unique code number.
+o Details to which specification the battery is supplied to is hidden within the unique

 Cold Cranking Performance (Amps)